-There is an excellent restaurant, El Burgado, on the seafront just down the lane from the luxury 5-star Hacienda del Conde Hotel, is built on the shorelines rugged rocks, and is an excellent location to have lunch, dinner, or simply have a drink watching the huge waves crashing on to the rocks just yards away.
+The excellent restaurant El Burgado, on the seafront just down the lane from the luxury 5-star Hacienda del Conde Hotel, is built on the shorelines rugged rocks.
+It is a perfect location to have lunch, dinner, or simply have a drink watching the huge waves crashing on to the rocks just yards away.
 This restaurant closes at 9pm though, so no late-night dining.Places to Stay in Buenavista

-The small beach, Playa de las Arenas, is a very pleasant black volcanic sand beach and gets very busy at the weekends during the summer.
-The weather is too cold generally to use the beach during the winter and the sea can also get very rough this time of year, so is not suitable for bathing at times.
+The small beach, Playa de las Arenas, is a lovely black volcanic sand beach which gets very busy at the weekends during the summer.
+The weather is too cold generally to use the beach during the winter.
+The sea can also get very rough this time of year, so it is not suitable for bathing at times.
 In the summer months though, the beach can get very busy as the locals like to bathe here.

 The only facility at the beach is a kiosk selling ice-cream, drinks and snacks.
 There are no toilet or restaurant facilities at this beach.